gorhill/uBlock/README.md

 5. Go to Extensions in the browser menu and click `Load extension`
 6. Select the `uBlock0.edge` folder you extracted earlier

 Edge disables side-loaded extensions whenever you restart the browser.
-However after a few seconds you will get a prompt to re-enable them with a single clik.
+However after a few seconds you will get a prompt to re-enable them with a single click.

 #### Note for all browsers